Accessibility statement for Office of the Registrar of Consultant Lobbyists

 The Office of the Registrar of Consultant Lobbyists is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-The website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
-These issues were discovered in early 2021, when the Office of the Registrar of Consultant Lobbyists commissioned an accessibility audit of its website, covering the information and transactional Register pages.
-Since then, some fixes have been completed.
-We are reviewing the outstanding issues throughout 2021 and will provide updates.
+The website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to one remaining non-compliance, listed below.
+The majority of issues were discovered in early 2021, when the Office of the Registrar of Consultant Lobbyists commissioned an accessibility audit of its website, covering the information and transactional Register pages.
+These issues are now resolved.

 Navigation and accessing information